-SoCalGas strives to determine disposition of all evaluations as quickly as possible;
+SoCalGas strives to determine disposition of all evaluations as quickly as possible; however, the objective is to complete a thorough evaluation consistent with the Company's commitment to continuous improvement.
+This means that an issue may not be resolved for several weeks as enhancements are planned and implemented.
+Every suggestion is reviewed to determine how it reduces risk and improves safety.
+This helps us go beyond meeting regulatory requirements to create industry leading practices in safety.

-however, the ultimate goal is to complete a thorough evaluation, which means that an issue might not find closure for several weeks as enhancements are planned and implemented.
-Every suggestion is reviewed to determine how it improves the safety of our system and processes, which assists meeting all regulatory requirements and industry best practices while maintaining optimal operating efficiencies for our customers.
-Employees will be periodically reminded and encouraged through various communication channels to submit their input through this process to support the Company's goal in capturing all ideas and suggestions related to pipeline safety.
+Employees and contractors are periodically reminded and encouraged through various communication channels to submit input through this process to support the Company's goal of capturing all ideas and suggestions related to safety.

-4. EXTERNAL STAKEHOLDER SAFETY PLAN CONTRIBUTION PROCESS
+3. EXTERNAL STAKEHOLDER SAFETY PLAN CONTRIBUTION PROCESS

-SoCalGas manages engagement with external stakeholders through its Public Awareness Plan.
-The goal of the Public Awareness Plan is to enhance public pipeline safety and property protection through improved public awareness and to comply with Federal Regulations 49 CFR 192.616 and 196.12.
+SoCalGas manages engagement with external stakeholders through its Public Awareness Plan3.
+The goal of the Public Awareness Plan is to enhance safety and security through improved public awareness and to comply with Federal Regulations 49 CFR 192.616 and 196.12.
 SoCalGas supports a more informed public who will contribute to a reduction in pipeline emergencies and releases.
-The plan has executive sponsors, who endorses and provides the necessary resources to achieve its goals and objectives.
+The plan has executive sponsors, who endorse and provide the necessary resources to achieve its goals and objectives.